 Because there are hundreds of students to monitor at the start and close of the school day, punctual arrival and timely dismissal are very helpful in facilitating the school day for the students.
 We appreciate your cooperation and support.

 - If your child is late coming to school, a parent/guardian must accompany the student to the office and speak with the front office secretary.
 The student will need a late pass to enter class.

 - Regular attendance is very important for a child's education, so please make every effort to schedule appointments after the normal school hours.
-If he/she is to be dismissed early from school, your child must have a dated note from you.
+If they are to be dismissed early from school, your child must have a dated note from you.
 The student should, upon arrival at school, stop by the office secretary's desk to receive a dismissal pass.
 The secretary will log the request and issue a pass.
 Students will present the pass to the classroom teacher.
-It is the student's responsibility to remember when he or she is to be dismissed and go to the office at that time, prepared for dismissal.
+It is the student's responsibility to remember when they are to be dismissed and go to the office at that time, prepared for dismissal.

-- If your child is being dismissed early, he/she must be dismissed directly from the Main Office.
+- If your child is being dismissed early, they must be dismissed directly from the Main Office.

 - Parents or guardians wishing to pick up their children should report to the Main Office to sign them out in the Dismissal Book.
 Students who need to leave before the regular dismissal time of 2:50 p.m. must be dismissed by 2:30 p.m. in order to avoid bus traffic.
 For safety reasons, there will be no exceptions.
 Same day early dismissal must be received before 11:00 a.m. unless there is an emergency.

 - If you plan to pick up your child at school dismissal, please plan to do so after 3:00 p.m.
 Your child will be dismissed with the walkers, after the busses have departed.
 There is to be no driving within the circle in front of the school during the posted hours.

 Safe Arrival Program